AlexBrunGiglio/alx-ui/README.md

 ## License

-🆓 Feel free to use Ark UI library in your commercial and private applications
+🆓 Feel free to use Alx UI library in your commercial and private applications